rudjtr234/Profile/README.md

 #### 🏆 Awards

-- **Dean's List – Wonkwang Honors Club (2022)**
+- **Wonkwang Honors Club (2022)**
-  - Selected as top performer by academic department; given priority for seminars and self-development programs
+  - Selected as top performer by the department; received priority for seminars and self-development programs

 - **Creative Capstone Design Competition – Honorable Mention (2022)**
   - Awarded for outstanding IoT-based project design and presentation